boop-bap/lead-sniffer-python/README.md

 # Lead Sniffer

 A tool to analyze websites for specific business details like catalogs, business type, and model.
 It's useful for sniffing out potential clients.
 First, it browses the provided URLs with the given criteria and returns a detailed description of each site.
-Then, it analyzes the text to see if it meets the criteria and provides the results in the specified format.
+Then, it analyzes the description text to see if it meets the criteria and provides the results in the specified format.

 ## Installing / Getting started with docker